tohboeh5/MustWebUI/docs/spec-dsl.md

 Output modes (configurable):
 - fragment-only (embed into a host template)
-- full HTML document (includes Alpine and runtime helper)
+- full HTML document (includes Alpine and runtime helper, and Tailwind CSS by default)

+Responsibility split:
+- In fragment-only mode, MustWebUI MUST emit only the page fragment (no `<html>`, no `<head>`, no default page layout wrapper).
+- In full-document mode, MustWebUI MUST provide a minimal default document shell when `ui_preset="tailwind"`.
+  - This shell can be disabled (see [spec-architecture.md](spec-architecture.md)).

 ## 6. Extensibility rules

 - Start small; expand only when a real UI requires it.
-- Styling is user-controlled (e.g.  classes via `class_name=`).
+- Styling is user-controlled (e.g. classes via `class_name=`), but MustWebUI MUST provide a battery-included default UI under a Tailwind preset.
-- Avoid introducing a new theming/design system in MustWebUI.
+- Avoid introducing a bespoke theming/design system beyond providing default utility-class presets (Tailwind) and a switch to disable/replace them.